delta-incubator/delta-sharing-rs/README.md

  1. **Amazon AWS**

- To access the S3 Delta Table backend, you need to create an IAM user with an Amazon S3 permissions policy.
+ To access the S3 Delta table backend, you need to create an IAM user with an Amazon S3 permissions policy.
-Once you've created the IAM user, you must configure the profile name and region to allow Kotosiro Sharing Server to access the S3 bucket.
+Once you've created the IAM user, you must configure the profile name and region to allow the Delta Sharing server to access the S3 bucket.
 The location of the credentials file is specified by the environment variable `AWS_SHARED_CREDENTIALS_FILE`.
-If this variable is not set, the credentials file should be located at `~/.aws/credentials`.
- Kotosiro Sharing utilizes the [Object Store](https://crates.io/crates/object_store) crate with the [aws-config](https://crates.io/crates/aws-config) feature, which requires the `AWS_PROFILE` and `AWS_REGION` environment variables if you use S3 Delta Table backend.
+If this variable is not set, the credentials file should be located at `~/.aws/credentials`. delta-sharing-rs utilizes the [Object Store](https://crates.io/crates/object_store) crate with the [aws-config](https://crates.io/crates/aws-config) feature, which requires the `AWS_PROFILE` and `AWS_REGION` environment variables if you use S3 Delta table backend.

   2. **Google GCP**

- To access the GCS Delta Table backend, you need to create a GCS service account.
+ To access the GCS Delta table backend, you need to create a GCS service account.
 The location of the GCP service account private key JSON is specified by the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
 If this variable is not set, the private key JSON file should be located at `~/.gcp/service-account-file.json`.

   3. **Microsoft Azure**

- Microsoft Azure backed Delta Tables will be supported in the near future.
+ Microsoft Azure backed Delta tables will be supported in the near future.

-Starting Kotosiro Sharing
+Starting Delta Sharing Server
 ==============================

- You can start Kotosiro Sharing using one of the following two options:
+ You can start Delta Sharing using one of the following two options:

  1. [Docker Hub](https://hub.docker.com/r/kotosiro/sharing)
  2. [Docker Compose](https://github.com/kotosiro/docker-compose-files)

- Please choose the option that best fits your needs and follow the instructions in the corresponding link to start Kotosiro Sharing.
+ Please choose the option that best fits your needs and follow the instructions in the corresponding link to start Delta Sharing.
 You can also find deployment examples [here](examples).
+ Please note that these two repositories are not part of the delta-incubator project due to the donation, but they still maintain the latest image of the official build.
+This arrangement may change in the future.

 Starting the Development Server
 ==============================